Jeremy-Neville/Weka-LGBM/README.md

 # Weka- LGBM & CatBoost

 ## Introduction
 Within here you will see a documentation of my progress in implementing LGBM and CatBoost within Weka through PyScript.
 You will see the differences between the prototype and the finished product.
+You will also be given an idea as how to run the pyscrips with and without arguments within Weka.

 # Arguments/Parameters within Weka